tanupoo/fiapy/JSON-data-model.md

 ### example

-RFC 2396 encoding should be used.
+RFC 2396 format should be used.

 - fetch